GaetanoMondelli/xtf/TO-DOs.md

         );
 ```

-- we need to add virtual to the CCIPReceiver.sol [CONTACTED CHAINLINK] [SOLVED IN NEWER VERSIONS]
+- we need to add virtual to the CCIPReceiver.sol [CONTACTED CHAINLINK] [SOLVED IN NEWER VERSIONS]  [SOLVED]

   /// @notice IERC165 supports an interfaceId
   /// @param interfaceId The interfaceId to check